jlchan/StartUpDG.jl/docs/src/mesh_usage.md

 ## Enforcing periodic boundary conditions

+Periodic boundary conditions can be enforced by calling `make_periodic`, which returns another `MeshData` struct with modified `mapP` and `FToF` indexing arrays which account for periodicity.
 ```julia
 md = MeshData(VX,VY,EToV,rd)
 md_periodic = make_periodic(md,rd) # periodic in both x and y coordinates